gdusbabek/genassist/README.md

 ## Currently working on...

+* eye candy
+* play now
+* prettier cookie page
 * uncaught exception
 * deeper integration into last.fm, spotify, rdio, etc.

 ## If you get bored...

+* a page that fetches images while you have music playing.
 * sanity tests for staging and production deploys.
 * region support for rdio.
 * easy deployment to a new server.